-Smoking in CSU buildings and on CSU property is prohibited.
+Smoking in CSU buildings is prohibited.
 CSU is a smoke-free campus.
+If you chose to smoke, you must do so outside in a location no closer than 20 feet from building doorways.

 Solvents and Paints

 The use of solvents, chemicals or paints requires prior approval of CSU.
 Adequate ventilation must be maintained at all times when paints, chemicals or solvents are used.
 Personnel must use proper respiratory protection and protective equipment when toxicity of the material requires such protection.
 Flammable solvents and materials must be used with caution when possible sources of ignition exist.